SudoZekho/NHPS/README.md

-# Network Passwords Shower
+# Networks Passwords Checker

 Linux :
-type ./NPS.py in terminal!
+type ./NPC.py in terminal!

 Windows :
-install Python on Your PC and Type "python NPS.py" in Command line!
+install Python on Your PC and Type "python NPC.py" in Command line!